1883 Minnesota lieutenant gubernatorial election

-The 1883 Minnesota lieutenant gubernatorial election was held on 6 November 1883 in order to elect the lieutenant governor of Minnesota.
-Republican nominee and incumbent lieutenant governor Charles A. Gilman defeated Democratic nominee Randolph L. Frazee and Anti-Monopoly nominee Cornelius B. Shove.
+The 1883 Minnesota lieutenant gubernatorial election was held on November 6, 1883, to elect the lieutenant governor of Minnesota.
+Republican incumbent Charles A. Gilman defeated Democratic nominee Randolph L. Frazee and Prohibition Party nominee Cornelius B. Shove.

 General election

-On election day, 6 November 1883, Republican nominee Charles A. Gilman won re-election by a margin of 19,460 votes against his foremost opponent Democratic nominee Randolph L. Frazee, thereby retaining Republican control over the office of lieutenant governor.
-Gilman was sworn in for his third term on 10 January 1884.
+On election day, November 6, 1883, Republican nominee Charles A. Gilman won re-election by a margin of 19,460 votes against his foremost opponent, Democratic nominee Randolph L. Frazee, thereby retaining Republican control over the office of lieutenant governor.
+Gilman was sworn in for his third term on January 10, 1884.